 If you qualify for the federal earned income tax credit and claim it on your federal return, you may be entitled to a Maryland earned income tax credit on the state return equal to 50% of the federal tax credit.
+However, If you do not meet the minimum age requirement under the federal credit and are otherwise eligible for the federal credit for those without a qualifying child, you may claim the state earned income tax credit (calculate federal earned income credit disregarding the minimum age requirement).
 The Maryland earned income tax credit (EITC) will either reduce or eliminate the amount of the state and local income tax that you owe.

 To calculate the amount of your tax credit, complete the State Earned Income Credit Worksheet included in Instruction 18 of the Maryland tax booklet.